 Stick.
 In North America, this is the SMAW process (Shielded Metal Arc Welding) In other regions this is called MMA (Manual Metal Arc).
 Stick is an older term to refer to the stick like appearance of the welding electrodes (also known as welding rods).
 This is a versatile process and can be used in adverse conditions where TIG cannot.
-This unit cannot be used with E6010 however, and E6011 should be substituted.
+For welding, this unit is not recommended for use with E6010.
+However, E6011 may be used, but performance may be brand dependent.
 A short arc length should be used.
-A dragging motion is recommended and a higher arc force setting is recommended for all rods.
-If difficulty is experienced, when welding open root, consider E6011.
+A dragging motion is recommended and a higher arc force setting is recommended when welding with E6011.
 For best results with stick welding, Everlast recommends E7014 and E7018 for general purpose use and fabrication.
 Stainless rods and aluminum rods may also be used.

 How Do I Start an Arc With Stick?
 There are two basic types of arc starting methods used.
-The tapping motion allows pin point placement of the arc, while the scratch start method is similar to a match strike and is easier for beginners.
+The tapping motion allows pin point placement of the arc, while the scratch start method is similar to a match strike and is easier for beginners. $I{Tapping}$